unni-krishnan-95/copy/_posts/2016-11-8-ncl-network-analysis2.md

 <div class="rBorder" markdown="1">
 <span style="color:red">5. __What is the hostname of the machine that was logged in to?__</span>

-Knowing how [name](https://linux.die.net/man/2/uname) prints out the system information will help us decipher which is the hostname.
+Knowing how [uname](https://linux.die.net/man/2/uname) prints out the system information will help us decipher which one is the hostname.
 Uname displays the hostname as the second object.

 <a href="/images/ncl-telnet-1.png"><img src="/images/ncl-telnet-1.png"></a>